henrikbjorn/GravatarBundle/README.markdown

               );
           }

-  3. Configure the `gravatar` helper in your config:
+  3. Configure the `gravatar` service and helper in your config:

           # application/config/config.yml
-          gravatar.helper: ~
+          gravatar.config: ~

-  4. If you always have some default for your gravatars such as size, rating or default it can be configured in your config.yml
+  4. If you always have some default for your gravatars such as size, rating or default it can be configured in your config

          # application/config/config.yml
-         gravatar.helper:
+         gravatar.config:
             rating: g
             size: 80
             default: ~